r-crosswords/aotw/exolve-README.md

 a3 (column "a": the 1st column from the left, and row 3 from the bottom) f11 (column "f": the 6th column from the left, and row 11 from the bottom)
 ```
+The letters (a-z) must be in lower case and must precede the row number, with
+no intervening space.

 This chessboard notation is insufficient if your grid has more than 26 columns.
 You can directly specify the row and the column too, like this:
 ```